Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ---
 <!-- insert body of document -->
+>Notice: This article contains affiliate links.
+There is more information on this at the [bottom of the page](#affiliate-message).

 ## Introduction

 If you want to read about nutrition, biochemistry, macronutrients, and you want to find out how I decided that it's worthwhile to calculate daily macronutrient requirements, read this introduction.
 If you just want to see how to calculate your macronutrient requirements, [skip ahead](#calculating-macronutrient-requirements).